An interview with Michael Jones, Head of Projects at Vacuum Furnace Engineering (VFE)

 One of the biggest changes came immediately in the form of remote working.
 We explored how VFE embraced remote working at an organisational level in this interview with Louise Hall, Head of Field Service.
 For Michael, whose team is typically more hands-on, the solution was not so simple.

 “When you’re in the facility, you know what components are there.
 You know what has turned up in the delivery, in what sizes and what colours, for example.
 When shifting to remote operations, you don’t immediately have that level of visibility.
-At the beginning of the national lockdown, we lost some of the visual aspect of what it was we were doing before.”
+At the beginning of the national lockdown, we lost some of the visual aspects of what it was we were doing before.”

 Since then, Michael’s project managers and engineers have fully adapted to working remotely.